Reddimus/LeetCode_Notes/Graphs/Medium/LC_207-Course_Schedule/README.md

 ### Graphs Adjacency Lists - Depth First Search (DFS) | Topological Sort approach

 #### Intuition
+In solving the course schedule problem, we aim to determine if all courses can be completed without encountering any cyclic dependencies in the prerequisites.
+The core of our approach lies in building an adjacency list that maps each course to its list of prerequisites, which represents the graph structure of course dependencies.
+We then use Depth First Search (DFS) to traverse this graph.
+The key aspect of our DFS is to mark courses as seen during traversal to detect cycles - if we revisit a course already marked as seen, it indicates a cycle, and hence, the course path cannot be completed.
+After validating a course's prerequisites, we remove it from the adjacency list, effectively reducing the graph's size and making subsequent searches more efficient.
+This strategy allows us to explore the graph deeply, eliminating valid paths and quickly identifying any cyclic dependencies.
+Our goal is to iterate through each course and confirm that a path exists from it to all its prerequisites without encountering cycles.
+If we can do this for all courses, then it's possible to finish the course schedule; otherwise, it's impossible.
+This method not only checks course completion feasibility but also optimizes the search process by focusing on the deepest courses first and removing them once validated, preventing redundant checks.

 #### Steps:
 1. **Build adjacency list**: